mk23/snmpy/README.md

     SNMPY-MIB::snmpyDmidecodeBiosRelease = STRING: "12/01/2006"

 ### file_table ###
-The `file_table` plugin provides tabular data from the contents of a file and behaves just like the `exec_table` plugin except the object parameter refers to a file instead of a command.
+The `file_table` module provides tabular data from the contents of a file and behaves just like the `exec_table` module except the object parameter refers to a file instead of a command.
 Configuration items which must be specified are:

 ```yaml
 module: file_table